piotrmurach/tty-option/README.md

 ## Features

-* Supports parsing of arguments, keywords, flags, options and environment variables
+* Support for parsing of arguments, keywords, flags, options and environment variables
-* Exposes a powerful DSL or hash-like way to specify various settings
+* A convenient parsed parameter specification with a fallback to hash-like syntax
+* An easy way to describing usage information sections like banner, examples and more
-* Flexible parsing of arguments that can handle lists and maps separated by comma or space characters
+* Flexible parsing of arguments that can handle complex inputs like lists and maps
-* Has a variety of conversions for basic types like integer and more complex like lists and maps
+* Many conversions types from basic integer to more complex hash structures
+* Parsing doesn't raise errors by default and collects issues to provide better user experience

 ## Installation